markster70/M9-WP-Boilerplate/README.md

 ### Theme Conventions

-Put any components partials in the components folder Wider partials can go in the partials folder
+I place components partials in the components folder.
+Static partials are placed in the partials folder.

 ### Deployment

-Please read our deployment guide in this REPO - I tend to run a clean install on any prod servers then just upload  theme, uploads, plugins and mu-plugins.
+Please read the deployment guide in this REPO - I tend to run a clean install on any prod servers then just upload  theme, uploads, plugins and mu-plugins.
 This has broader host support than trying to maintain the local dev structure.